alltonp/reprobate/README.md

 2. ./reprobate.sh restart
 3. that's it!

+**Migrating between versions:**
+1. install new version
+2. copy checks.csv and state.json from previous version
+3. that's it!

 ### What is it?
-- A simple monitor that loops through a supplied list of checks, alerting you in suitably annoying fashion should any checks fail.
+- A simple monitor that loops through a supplied list of "checks", alerting you in suitably annoying fashion should any checks fail.
 Ideally displayed on a huge monitor, for all to see.

 ### Why would I use it?
 - You have a stack of applications/services and need to know they are working **all** the time.